opengeospatial/unggim_standards_guide/README.md

-This repository has been established to host an editable version of the UNGGIM Standards Guide titled: _A Guide to the Role of Standards in Geospatial Information Management_.
-This version is based upon Edition 3 Draft, in which Review/comments were invited by 31 October 2021.
-Although that deadline has passed, comments can still be submitted to: unggim-feedback@opengeospatial.org
+This repository has been established to host the editable master of the UNGGIM Standards Guide: _A Guide to the Role of Standards in Geospatial Information Management_.
+Comments can still be submitted to: unggim-feedback@opengeospatial.org; minor changes will be incorporated without advancing the version number (currently '3')

 You can read the online version of the guide at http://standards.unggim.ogc.org/index.php.